Zamiell/isaac-coding/README.md

 ## The Long Answer

-For experts, Notepad++ doesn't cut it.
+For experienced coders, Notepad++ doesn't cut it.
 Here is some stuff that it is missing:

 #### 1) Linting